noteable-io/origami/README.md

 <!-- --8<-- [start:intro] -->
 ## Intro to Origami

-Origami is our paper folding library for talking to Noteable notebooks.
+Origami is our paper folding library for talking to [Noteable notebooks](http://noteable.io/).
 This is where we describe the full breadth of API calls and access patterns in async Python for rich programmatic access to the platform.
+You can use the platform for free with a quick signup.
 <!-- --8<-- [end:intro] -->

 <!-- --8<-- [start:requirements] -->